Wetland Workshops for Educators

 Spaces are limited.
 Please register at least 2 weeks in advance to reserve your spot.

-Watch as our Reptile Department and Alligator Bayou Keepers ’round up our American alligators for the winter.
+Watch as our Reptile Department and Zoo Keepers ’round up our American alligators for the winter.
 They’ll measure, weigh and give a health check on our population of American alligators before we move them inside for the year.

-The Gator Round-Up will be on Sunday, November 6th at 1pm in our Alligator Bayou.
+The Gator Round-Up will be on Sunday, November 2th at 1pm at our Alligator Bayou.

 For the first time in our 77 year history, we have assembled and placed on exhibit a collection of the world’s six largest constricting snakes including several Asian Reticulated Pythons reported to reach over or very near 20 feet.